J.C. Penney files for bankruptcy as coronavirus pushes retailer over edge

 The restructuring agreement is also designed to help Penney navigate through the ongoing coronavirus pandemic, the company said.
 Penney will continue fulfilling online orders and offering contactless curbside pickup service at its open stores.

-Many retailers have struggled as the coronavirus forced non-essential workers to stay home.
-But Penney’s financial troubles have been an ongoing issue.
-The company had already been in the midst of transforming itself before COVID-19 hit.
+Many retailers have struggled as the coronavirus forced non-essential workers to stay home while others have thrived including Amazon and Walmart.

 SEPHORA WANTS TO BACK OUT OF JCPENNEY STORES

-Penney’s efforts to rebuild that had been paying off until the coronavirus “created unprecedented challenges,” CEO Jill Soltau said in a statement.
-The pandemic forced Penney to close stores, which it is now gradually reopening as lockdown orders get lifted.

-“As a result, the American retail industry has experienced a profoundly different new reality, requiring JCPenney to make difficult decisions in running our business to protect the safety of our associates and customers and the future of our company,” she said.

-The company is in the process of transforming itself to improve margins, reduce inventory, eliminate inefficient spending and invigorate the shopping experience it provides.
-Before the pandemic hit, the strategy appeared to be working as Penney had seen improvement in six of eight merchandise divisions in the second half of 2019.
+As the retailer works to restructure, it will also continue its efforts to improve margins, reduce inventory, eliminate inefficient spending and invigorate the shopping experience it provides.
+Before the pandemic hit, the strategy showed some progress with improvement in six of eight merchandise divisions in the second half of 2019.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE